cogxen/learn/pages/challenges/leetcode/sql/1581-customer-who-visited-but-did-not-make-any-transactions.md

 ---
 title: 1581.
-Customer Who Visited but Did Not Make Any Transactions | Challenges | Cogxen
+Customer Who Visited but Did Not Make Any Transactions
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta